Consumer Routers Vs. Business Routers

 Tips for Finding the Right Router

 Rather than spending $50 or so on a consumer-level router, a business should invest in one designed for its needs.
 These can cost anywhere in the range of $200 to $1000, and you generally get what you pay for.
-Lean on your IT resource or TAP Tech for assistance in evaluating your business’ requirements so that you get the router that best fulfills them.
+Lean on your IT resource or COMPANYNAME for assistance in evaluating your business’ requirements so that you get the router that best fulfills them.

 When you select your router, you should make sure that it checks the following boxes: